Summary media release information

 - StepUp for Dementia Research, launching later this year, is a service that allows people interested in participating in research to register on a database that matches them with relevant dementia studies

 Since 2015, NNIDR has been targeting, coordinating and translating the strategic expansion of dementia research in Australia.
-By collaborating with researchers, involving those living with dementia in research efforts, and connecting with health professionals and policy makers, NNIDR is committed to achieving the World Dementia Council’s international target – a five-year delay in the onset of dementia by 2025.
+By collaborating with researchers, involving those living with dementia in research efforts, and connecting with health professionals and policy makers, NNIDR is committed to achieving the World Dementia Council’s international target – identifying a disease-modifying therapy by 2025.